FrankMeijering/WB3575-Group-9/README.md

 * "experiment_compressor.py" contains experimental values from the compressor test, plotting the raw data and calculating the efficiency and power
 * "experiment_turbine.py" contains experimental values from the turbine test, plotting the raw data and calculating the efficiency and power
 * "combined_plots.py" plots the results of multiple experiments in the same figure
+* "extra_plots.py" renders additional figures to be added in the report.

 ## Use
 The main importance is the layout of the '.xls' files.
 Firstly, the decimal point should be used, not the decimal comma.
 Secondly, a header row should be present, where the following names are separated by tabs, in this exact order: